elbosso/expect-dialog-ca/docs/customizeca.md

 After a CA is created, there are several possibilities to customize it further.

+**But first - a warning!**

+_The scripts inside this document create sensible, syntactically correct configuration files for OpenSSL.
+After they are created, some of those scripts read these OpenSSL config files and parse them to extract information that is then displayed to the user inside forms and dialogs.
+Therefore, any tries to cut those OpenSSL configs up into individual files and referencing them using the `.include` directive is likely to render the scripts useless or to cause errors while executing them.
+So please - take caution when trying to refactor the contents of the generated OpenSSL files into multiple files!_

+**End of warning!**

 One good thing is to double check the configuration files in _etc_ for any mishaps to be fixed or general changes to be made there.